agile-students-fall2025/2-git-practice-ivapark/README.md

 That said, I still think these tools can be powerful allies.
 Used thoughtfully, they can free up time to work on creative, high-impact aspects of UI/UX instead of boilerplate implementation.

+### Saad's Comments
+* I also read through the article and learned some new AI tools I had not heard of previously.
+I found the AutonomyAI tool particularly interesting, especially how this tool could turn figma designs into production ready code.
+I remember hearing of these sorts of tools years ago and trying to use them, but they were typically very elementary.
+It's interesting how well this AI-powered software works at converting a design into reality.
+I also wonder how this would impact the demand for web developers.